 Kaycee: It’s called Wait Till Helen Comes.
-And it’s totally appropriate for kids because I think it’s like 4th-grade level and it’s my favorite book, so definitely don’t judge me on it. [laughs]
+And it’s totally appropriate for kids and it’s my favorite book.

 Justin: I liked the Dr. Seuss books.
 Yeah, I was in love with those.

-Is there a character that you would like to meet or play the part of?
+Is there a character that you would like to play the part of?

-Kaycee: There’s many.
-I would say one that stands out to me is probably Glinda from Wicked.
-She’s very over-the-top and outgoing and spontaneous.
-And very opposite me — I mean the outgoing part’s the same and the spunkiness, but her brattiness is very opposite me and I like to play characters who are opposite me because it’s a good challenge.
+Kaycee: One that stands out to me is Glinda from Wicked.
+She’s very over-the-top, outgoing, spontaneous, and very opposite of me — I mean the outgoing part’s the same and the spunkiness, but her brattiness is very opposite of me.
+I like to play characters who are opposite me because it’s a good challenge.

 Ryne: I would definitely want to meet Severus Snape.
-He just seems like . . .
-I mean, obviously everyone that’s read the book knows what turns out and how he turns out, but out of all the characters, he’s the most interesting to me.
+Everyone who’s read the books knows how he turns out, but out of all the characters, he’s the most interesting to me.
 He has the most depth.
 He’s very two-faced, which is kind of cool because that’s real.
-A lot of people out there are two-faced.
-He’s more of a real character than any of the other ones to me.
 He changed so much, and I thought that was really cool because that’s how life is.
-That’s how a lot of people in life are.
 You change constantly, so I thought that was really cool.

 — Morgan, Scholastic Staffer